MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/design-principles.md

   - Troubleshooting procedures
   - Disaster-recovery plans
 - Provide remediation guidance on how to accelerate the process of resolving problems.
 - Embrace continuous operational improvement.
-Prioritize routine improvement of the system and user experience, using a health model to understand and measure operational efficiency, with feedback mechanisms to enable application teams to understand and address gaps in an iterative manner.
+Prioritize routine improvement of the system and user experience.
+Use a health model to understand and measure operational efficiency, together with feedback mechanisms to enable application teams to understand and address gaps in an iterative manner.

 These recommendations can help your team collaborate in a way that's efficient and transparent.